A Qualitative Study of the Dynamic Behavior for Adaptive Gradient Algorithms: Introduction

-In addition to the learning rate, adaptive gradient algorithms also use extra hyper-parameters such as the second-order momentum factor for RMSprop and the first and second-order momentum factor for Adam.
-Though default values are provided in mainstream packages (e.g. $\beta_1$=0.9, $\beta_2$=0.999 for Adam in PyTorch and TensorFlow), these default parameter are not necessarily optimal and changing these hyper-parameter values can drastically change the behavior and performance of the algorithms.
-One objective of this paper is to carry out a comprehensive study of the influence of these hyper-parameters.
+In addition to the learning rate, adaptive gradient algorithms also use extra hyper-parameters such as the second-order momentum factor for RMSprop and the first and second order momentum factors for Adam.
+Default values of these hyper-parameters are provided in mainstream packages (e.g. $\beta_1$=0.9, $\beta_2$=0.999 for Adam in PyTorch and TensorFlow), which are usually tuned on the classification problems with cross-entropy loss \citep{kingma2014adam}.
+However, they are not necessarily optimal for regression and scientific computing problems, where the quadratic loss is used, e.g., the default values can cause the large spikes as shown in Figure \ref{fig: loss}.
+One objective of this paper is to carry out a comprehensive study of how the choice of these hyper-parameters affects the dynamical behavior.

 \paragraph{Contributions} In this paper, we provide well-designed experiments to demystify the dynamic behavior of adaptive gradient algorithms.
 Specifically, our contributions are summarized as follows.